Home / Articles / Fees & taxes

 What exactly are the fees for buying US stocks on Binance?

-Do I owe tax on buying and selling tokenized stocks?
+Do I owe tax on buying and selling US stocks on Binance?

 It depends on the tax law where you live, and varies enormously.
-Capital gains, dividend-like income, and crypto-to-crypto swaps can all be taxable under some systems.
+Capital gains, dividend income, and (on the tokenized line) crypto-to-crypto swaps can all be taxable under some systems.
 This article is not tax advice — handle it per your local tax law, and for complex cases consult a licensed professional.

 How do I keep costs down?

-Cut unnecessary frequent in-and-out (every round trip carries a fee and spread), pick tickers with good liquidity and a tight spread, and use a referral code for the fee discount.
-But cost is only one side — whether to invest and how much depends on your own read of the risk.
+Cut unnecessary frequent in-and-out (every round trip carries the platform fee or spread), pick tickers with good liquidity, and keep orders sensible relative to the $350 threshold.
+Note the BN771 referral discount applies to standard spot/futures trading, not the US-stock platform fee.
+Cost is only one side — whether to invest and how much depends on your own read of the risk.

 Z